Skip to:

 By the late 1800s and into the early 1900s, the U.S. became a hotbed of ice cream innovation, giving rise to classics like the sundae, the milkshake, and the iconic waffle cone.

-At Breyers, we believe you can taste the difference.
-That’s why we use only real vanilla in our recipes.
+We believe you can taste the difference.
+That’s why we use only real natural vanilla in our recipes.
 Because when it comes to flavor, nature still knows best.

-So, whether you’re enjoying a simple scoop of Natural Vanilla on a warm day or topping off a slice of apple pie with a spoonful of Homemade Vanilla, you can feel good knowing every speck of flavor comes from real, responsibly sourced vanilla beans.
+So, whether you’re enjoying a simple scoop of Breyers® Natural Vanilla on a warm day or topping off a slice of apple pie with a super creamy spoonful of our ice cream, you can feel good knowing every speck of flavor comes from real, responsibly sourced vanilla beans.

 FAQs